Soil Testing: Why It’s So Important When Building Your Home

 What is soil testing and why do we need it?

 Australia is a huge continent with a wide variety of environments and our land reflects this geographical diversity.
 This means that no two blocks are ever the same.
 Not only do climate, rainfall and human influence have an impact on where we choose to build, they also impact upon how this land will change in the future.
-The primary reason builders conduct soil testing is to establish how likely it is that the soil will move, expand and contract with different levels of moisture, weather and wear over time.
-These tests provide important insights into land quality.
+However one of the biggest influences on what we can build on your block (and how it must be constructed to ensure the building will be stable into the future) is to complete a comprehensive round of tests to determine what the earth is like underneath your block, by digging deep under the surface and analyzing what is found.
+From this, decisions will be made about what needs to be done to prepare the land for construction.

 Why is soil testing so important?

-The soil on your block determines what foundations a builder is able to lay on your allotment – which will then determine the path for your home’s entire construction.
-For example, the soil test results may classify your soil as stable and non-reactive, with little or no ground movement predicted from moisture changes so the builder will plan the foundation accordingly.
-On the contrary, the results could indicate that your site is extremely reactive and that solid soil is an entire meter below the natural ground level.
+As well as determining thickness of slab (ie the more unstable the soil, the more robust the slab needs to be), the report might determine that other foundation infrastructure is required.
+If the the soil test classifies your soil as stable and non-reactive, with little or no ground movement predicted from moisture changes, the foundation required may be fairly straight forward, on the contrary, the results could indicate that your site is extremely reactive and that solid soil is an entire meter below the natural ground level.
 In this case, concrete piers would be required to ensure that the building is stable once constructed.
 The more problematic your soil is, the more secure your foundations will have to be.

 How can we help?